 While there are other parts of the country where you can go lobstering, I will be discussing lobstering in the South Florida area, being that it’s closest to where we are, and lobsters are in abundance down here.

 So if you’re up North, or out West, and considering a vacation spot where you can enjoy some diving or marine activities, strongly consider coming down here for some crustacean hunting fun!
+Otherwise, you can use some of the tips below for similar results in your local area!

 About Our Friendly South Florida Lobster – The Florida Spiny Lobster